Kenisy/PyDeepLeduc/README.md

 ## Differences from DeepStack

-- Batch normlization layers were added to make training faster
+- Batch normlization layers were added to make converging faster.
-- Training neural network will automatically save the lowest validation loss epoch
+- Training neural network will automatically save the lowest validation loss epoch.
-- Starting learning rate will be 1e-2 and decrease to 1e-3 if validation loss doesn't decrease after 10 epochs
+- Starting learning rate will be 1e-2 and decrease to 1e-3 if validation loss doesn't decrease after 10 epochs.

 ## References